doableware/djongo/docs/README.md

 # Usage with Django

-Djongo connector for MongoDB means you get to:
+Djongo connector for MongoDB ensures that you:

  * Reuse Django Models
  * Future proof your code
  * Stop the immigrations
  * Work on the Real Django
+ * Atomic SQL JOIN operations

 For a more detailed discussion on usage with Django check out [Integrating Django with MongoDB](/djongo/integrating-django-with-mongodb/)